yao-matrix/py-R-FCN/caffe/README.md

 ## Build
 1. make -j<core number>
-2. make ptcaffe
+2. make pycaffe

-## This has been tested in CentOS 7.2, suppose no issues in Linux based OS.
+*This has been tested in CentOS 7.2, suppose no issues in Linux based OS.*

 **Contact**: Matrix YAO(yaoweifeng0301@126.com)